kapouer/matchdom/README.md

 - `[items|at:div|repeat:my|.id] has some [my.text]`
 - `[items|as:entries|at:div|repeat:item.value|.id] has some [item.text]`

-The placer parameter may be a custom filter name called *after* the iterated range has been merged, with (item, cursor, fragment, ...params) signature:
+The placer parameter may be a custom filter name:

-- the iterated item
+- it is called *after* the iterated range has been merged, before it is inserted
+- it has (ctx, item, cursor, fragment, ...params) signature
-- cursor node before which the fragment would have been merged
+- cursor: node before which the fragment would have been merged
-- fragment result of the merge
+- fragment: result of the merge, to be placed or not
-- other custom params passed to the placer
+- additional parameters are appended

-The place filter may choose to:
+The placer filter may choose to:

 - insert fragment before cursor (the default behavior)
 - insert it somewhere else